 In an essay published in the British Journal of Sports Medicine in 2014, Timothy Noakes, Jeff S. Volek, and Stephen D. Phinney questioned the validity behind the standard advice to load up on carbs before and during exercise.
 They noted that humans have the ability to adapt to effectively burning fat for fuel, as demonstrated by generations of humans surviving in the Arctic by eating mostly animal fat.
 They postulated that burning the abundant fat stores in the body for fuel during prolonged exercise could improve energy production and athletic performance.
 (A slender body with as little as 7 to 14 percent body fat can store 30,000 to 60,000 kcal of fat and, by comparison, it can store only 2, 000 kcal of carbs.)

-The authors of this essay could only find 11 studies done within the last 31 years showing how low-carb diets affect athletic performance.
+The authors of this essay could only find 11 studies done within the last 31 years showing how low-carbohydrate diets affect athletic performance.
 In nine of these studies, a low-carb diet either improved performance or made no difference.
 Two of the studies showed adverse effects related to a low-carb diet.
 The authors noted that none of the studies allowed for long-term adaptation to the diet; giving athletes time to adapt to the diet could increase its positive effects.

 Research conducted in 2015 (after the essay above was published) provided ultra-endurance athletes adequate time (20 months) to adapt to a low-carb diet.
 The diet consisted of 10 percent carbs, 19 percent protein, and 70 percent fat.
 The study showed that the athletes on a low-carb diet were more than two times more effective at burning fat than the high-carb athletes.